 Study of the laws and regulations related to the provision of safe and effective professional nursing care; attention given to the development of a framework for addressing ethical issues; and topics to include confidentiality, the Nursing Practice Act, professional boundaries, ethics and health care legislation.
-This course lends itself to a blocked approach.
+This course lends itself to a blocked or integrated approach.

-Prerequisite: Admission to RN or RNT Program, RNSG 1162, RNSG 1251, RNSG 2160, RNSG 2213, SPNL 1301
+Prerequisite: Admission to RN or RNT Program, RNSG 1162, 1251, 2160, 2213, SPNL 1301 Corequisite: RNSG 2121, 2432, 2263